element0/hiena/src/cosmos/cosmos_lookup.md

 output:

 access frame
+modifies branches

 procedure:

-3 steps.
+1. look in the branches
+2. look in the remap
+3. run the lookup function

+a)
+get string id
+get branch at string id
+else (b)

+b)
+get remap entry by string id
+else (c)

+c)
 get parent access frame's lookup module.

-use it to lookup current frame's internal lookup module from the .cosm branch.
+use it to lookup current frame's internal lookup module from the cur frame's ".cosm" branch.

-use the internal lookup module to lookup path string.
+use the internal lookup module to lookup path string in cur frame.

+put result at branch at string id